flancer64/gpt-user-auth/doc/useCase/registration.en.md

 # User Registration Scenario for a Web Application via ChatGPT

-## General Scenario Overview
+## General Description of the Scenario

 ### 1. Registration Initiation

-- The user expresses interest in registering for the web application.
-ChatGPT collects the following data in a conversational manner:
+- The user expresses their intent to register in the web application.
+ChatGPT collects the following data through a conversational interface:
     - **User's email address**.
-    - **Consent to personal data processing**.
+    - **Consent to process personal data**.
     - **Preferred locale** for interacting with the application.
-    - **Passphrase**, which will be used for verifying rights to the identifier (PIN) in the future.
+    - **Passphrase**, which will be used as a PIN confirmation in the future.

-### 2. Data Submission
+### 2. Data Transmission

-- The chat sends the collected data to the web application server via the registration initiation entry point ( `Fl64_Gpt_User_Back_Web_Api_SignUp_Init`):
+- The chat sends the collected data to the web application's registration initiation endpoint ( `Fl64_Gpt_User_Back_Web_Api_SignUp_Init`):
     - Email.
     - User consent.